-At the time, Souza didn’t talk much about the way he was using his @petesouza Instagram feed to needle Obama’s successor, Donald Trump, but nonetheless, it got a lot of attention.
+At the time, Souza didn’t talk much about the way he was using his @petesouza Instagram feed to needle Obama’s replacement, Donald Trump, but nonetheless, it got a lot of attention.
 He responded to the 45th president’s public gaffes, combative tweets, and assorted graceless moments by posting pictures that showed Barack Obama in, well, a contrasting light.
 His 2.1 million Instagram followers enjoyed the way he was throwing shade on Trump, but Souza said he preferred to let the posts speak for themselves.

 Now Souza is back on the road with Shade: A Tale of Two Presidents (Little, Brown, 2018), which offers a curated version of his Instagram feed between hard covers.
 Just like his first book, it’s hit best-seller lists.
 And these days he’s more than willing to discuss his feelings about Trump.